BeverageArt/fanta-jokers/README.md

 # Download Instructions:
 Requires Steammodded, Malverk, and Lovely.
-Add Fanta-Jokers into your mod folder at %AppData%\Balatro\mods\.
+Add Fanta-Jokers-main into your mod folder at %AppData%\Balatro\mods\.